-STATEMENT OF TRUDY D. FISHER, FORMER EXECUTIVE DI-RECTOR, MISSISSIPPI DEPARTMENT OF ENVIRONMENTAL QUALITY, RIDGELAND, MISSISSIPPI and focus on the lower Mississippi River States.
+STATEMENT OF TRUDY D. FISHER, FORMER EXECUTIVE DI-RECTOR, MISSISSIPPI DEPARTMENT OF ENVIRONMENTAL QUALITY, RIDGELAND, MISSISSIPPI

 Ms. FISHER.
 Thank you.
 Madam Chairwoman, if I could be so bold as to jump right in there and follow your style, I would like to say yes, not only can farmers voluntarily deal and address and improve water quality, but they actively are all across the country.